Associate Professor of Art

 "Developing a dialogue with the student, the work, and myself is a collaboration of sorts.
 It fosters a rigorous working atmosphere for creative investigations that has a unique energy.
 Teaching is not static and is never ever dull.
 It is always individualized and remains a new and exciting process with each student.
 Teaching students 'to see,' to think critically and to find their authentic voice is most rewarding," comments Professor Marks on her role as a teacher.

-Marks received a Visual Artist Fellowship Grant from the Connecticut Commission on Culture and Tourism in 2008 and a fellowship at the Virginia Center for the Creative Arts in 2007.
-She was a participant in the Visiting Artist and Scholar Program at the American Academy in Rome in 2006 and has also been an artist-in-residence at the MacDowell Colony, Altos de Chavon and PSA’s Artists in Auvillar.
+In June 2013 Marks was awarded an Exploratory Residency from the Golden Foundation where she expanded her studio practice while being assisted by paint technicians at the Golden Artist Color Laboratories.
+She has also received a Visual Artist Fellowship Grant from the Connecticut Commission on Culture and Tourism in 2008 and a fellowship at the Virginia Center for the Creative Arts in 2007.
+She was a participant in the Visiting Artist and Scholar Program at the American Academy in Rome in 2006 and has also been an artist-in-residence at the MacDowell Colony, Altos de Chavon in the Dominican Republic and in Auvillar, France.